-SHELLY - A wider, flatter chined design with moderate rocker from the late 60's.
+SHELLY - A wider, flatter chined design with moderate rocker from the brilliant New Zealand/English dinghy designer of the 1960's, John Shelly.
 Much more stable and, in the hands of Joe Bousquet, has done very well in the National championships.
 George has the Mk3 plans.

 Shelly on the Bousquet V-meter.

 A McCutcheon built Shelly in dinghy park at the Gulfport Midwinters.